 We declare that God is a refuge for the people (we declare the Lord’s mercies over the children, families, and the elderly, and protection over those in direct battle) and declare that God empowers His people to pray, contribute financially, and, for some who can, even physically to go to help.
 We thank God for those who are already doing this, and we claim Psalm 91 protection over them and their efforts.
 Thank God for their courage and resolve.
 Thank God for miracles already occurring.
 Thank God for, and we plead, the blood of Jesus over all situations.

-Despite any setbacks, keep our eyes, Father God, on the victory shore by attending to your Word and looking unto Jesus, the author and finisher of our faith,
+Despite any setbacks, keep our eyes, Father God, on the victory shore as we attend to your Word and look unto Jesus, the author and finisher of our faith,